Techcyte/devkit/docs/guides/posting-external-model-results/index.md

 | results | Free form high level results for the scan.
 Use if there are high level results for the scan | object |
 | geojson | Feature collection containing annotations found on the scan | object (GeoJSON feature collection) |

+The `results` object has two special keys: `external_url` and `summary`, both are required to be strings.
+If `external_url` is set, then the Techcte UI will create a clickable link to the provided url when displaying the scan results.
+The `summary` for each scan will be displayed at a top level alongside the scans in the ai results panel.
+All other keys will be displayed when viewing algorithm details for each scan.

 #### GeoJSON

 Annotations reported to techcyte will use the GeoJSON standard.